Internetové knihkupectví s veterinární tématikou

 Labial Mounting of Standard Dental Radiographic Film57

-Lingual Mounting of Standard Radiographic Film57
+Lingual Mounting of Standard Film57

 Digital Radiographic Mounting58

-Labial Mounting-Positioning of Teeth59 Determining Maxilla from Mandible
+Determining Maxilla from Mandible59

 Determining Right from Left59

-Modified Triadan Numbering System62 Deciduous versus Permanent Teeth
+Modified Triadan Numbering System62

 Eruption Patterns65